Sigismond Thalberg: Early virtuoso career

 Liszt had heard of Thalberg's successes during the winter 1835–36 in Geneva, in spring 1836 in Lyon, and in Paris.
 In his letter to Marie d'Agoult of 29 April 1836, he compared himself to the exiled Napoleon.
 In a review of 8 January 1837, in the Revue et Gazette musicale, Liszt controversially denigrated Thalberg's compositions.

 After Thalberg returned to Paris in the beginning of February 1837, a rivalry developed between him and Liszt.
 On 4 February, Thalberg heard Liszt play in concert for the first time in his life.
 Thalberg was stupefied.
 While Liszt then gave over a dozen concerts, Thalberg gave only one concert on 12 March 1837 in the Paris Conservatoire, and a further concert on 2 April 1837.
 In addition, on 31 March 1837, both Liszt and Thalberg played at a benefit concert to raise money for Italian refugees.

 In May 1837, Thalberg gave a concert in London, following which The Athenaeum gave an enthusiastic review.
 Such enthusiasm followed Thalberg throughout the following years.
 His Fantasia on Rossini's 'Moses, Op.
 33 became one of the most famous concert pieces of the 19th century, and was still praised by Berlioz in his Mémoires (1870).
-The fantasy was published at end of March 1839; in May 1839, Clara Schumann studied and was delighted by it.
+The fantasy was published at the end of March 1839; in May 1839, Clara Schumann studied and was delighted by it.
 In 1848, the fantasy was played by Liszt's daughter Blandine.